webiny/docs.webiny.com/docs/deep-dive/development-workflow.md

 Check out our [project structure](https://docs.webiny.com/docs/deep-dive/project-structure) and content here.

 When you navigate to `packages` you will see around 70 packages.
 We also have the `sample-project` folder.
-This is the project which the user will get when creating a new webiny project.
+This is the project which the user will get when creating a new Webiny project.
 The `sample-project` is the project we simulate users project, we will use it as a sandbox.

 - Deploy your API by running
 `npx webiny deploy api --env=local` from the `sample-project` folder.

 :::note NOTES:
 Webiny should run from the root of the Webiny project.
-Since `sample-project` folder is a sandbox, this is the place to run your webiny commands from.
+Since `sample-project` folder is a sandbox, this is the place to run your Webiny commands from.

 Run `npx webiny --help` to see the available commands in our CLI
 :::